ignacontreras/ignacontreras.github.io/index.md

 </p>

 <ul>
+  <li> (April 2026) I presented my work "Demixing Streaking for Quantitative Susceptibility Mapping" done at CIB UC at the  <a href="[https://centroimagenesbiomedicas.uc.cl](https://biomedicalimaging.org/2026/)">IEEE International Symposium on Biomedical Imaging (ISBI) 2026 </a>, in London!
   <li>(November 2024) A poster resulting from my MSc Thesis was accepted at <a href="https://eventos.cmm.uchile.cl/enim2024/"> ENIM 2024<a/> :).
   <li>(November 2023) I participated in "MRI:Processing your Data (in Julia)" Here a <a href="data/MRI Certificate Ignacio Contreras.pdf">certificate</a> and <a href="https://www.flickr.com/photos/197037882@N02/albums">pictures</a>.
 Very fun tutorials on advance topics in MRI !
   </li>